This article expands upon a subject mentioned in The D&D Adventurers League Convention Organizer’s Survival Guide Part 2: Convention Activities.

 Contact any of the admins via our Contact Us form

 - Lysa Chen, Community Manager (Seattle, WA)

-- Travis Woodall, Content Manager (Seattle, WA)
+- Travis Woodall, Content Manager (Olympia, WA)

 - Claire Hoffman, Resource Manager (Dayton, OH)

 - Amy Lynn Dzura, Community Manager (Philadelphia, PA)

 You can find a bio and image of the admins on our Campaign Staff Page